somosphi/js-logger/README.md

 ### Configuration

-The logger configuration (`type LoggerConfig`) have this properties:
+The logger configuration (`type LoggerConfig`) has these properties:

 |Name|Description|Type|Required|
 |----|-----------|----|--------|